 - You can do what my dad still does to this day: slice the squash in half around its equator, boil (or steam or microwave) until the flesh is soft enough to scoop out the seeds easily.
 Then add a knob of butter in each hollow, mash the flesh inside the skin and season with cinnamon sugar.

 - Alternatively, if the idea of sweet vegetables is off-putting to you, try the same idea but with sea salt, black pepper and thyme.
 I have even mashed mine up with a balsamic dressing which worked well.
 For something creamier, try my Rozenhof creamy gem squash recipe.

-- Prepare and steam the squashes as above, then fill each hollow with a spoonful of vegetables of your choice mixed with pesto and serve (also ideal as a vegetarian meal).
+- Prepare and steam the squashes as above, then fill each hollow with a spoonful of vegetables of your choice mixed with pesto and serve (also ideal as a vegan meal).